3 True Facts About Hallelujah That’ll Change Your Praise

 Yahweh is the personal Name of the Heavenly Father.
 Yah is the basic or short form of the Heavenly Father’s Name.
 An extract from The Word HALLELUYAH, Its Origin and Significance.

-And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunderings, saying, Alleluia: for the Lord God omnipotent reigneth.
+- KJV: And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunderings, saying, Alleluia: for the Lord God omnipotent reigneth.
 7 Let us be glad and rejoice, and give honour to him: for the marriage of the Lamb is come, and his wife hath made herself ready.
-8 And to her was granted that she should be arrayed in fine linen, clean and white: for the fine linen is the righteousness of saints.
-Revelation 19:6-8 (KJV)

 When you praise God, you should honor, worship, and express admiration for Him.
-When saying “hallelujah”, you are merely giving a command to ‘praise the Lord’ or saying “praise the Lord”.
-It is very important that we know the meaning of a word before we use it, do you agree?
+When you say “hallelujah”, you are merely giving a command to ‘praise the Lord’ or saying “praise the Lord”.
+We must know the meaning of a word before we use it.
+Do you agree?

-Some believe it is a command/phrase that means “Praise the Lord”
+Some believe it is a command or phrase that means “Praise the Lord”

-• The Defender’s Study Bible – Alleluia meaning, “Praise the Lord!” it is the same as “Hallelujah,” and occurs in the Hebrew in the first and last verses of each of the last five psalms of the book of Psalms.
+- The Defender’s Study Bible: Alleluia means, “Praise the Lord!”
+It is the same as “hallelujah” and occurs in Hebrew in the first and last verses of each of the last five psalms of the book of Psalms.

-• May sinners vanish from the earth and wicked people be no more.
-My soul, praise Yahweh!
-Hallelujah!
-(HCSB)
+- May sinners vanish from the earth and the wicked be no more!
+Bless Adonai, my soul!
+Halleluyah!
+(CJB)

-• Let the sinners be consumed out of the earth, and let the wicked be no more.
-Bless thou the LORD, O my soul.
-Halelu-JAH (Praise ye the LORD) (EJ2000).
+- KJV: Let the sinners be consumed out of the earth, and let the wicked be no more.
+Bless thou the Lord, O my soul.
+Praise ye the Lord.

 There’s more…